 Guy is introduced earlier, but his proper establishing moment is when he rescues Luke from the Tartarus...by leaping off the top of the giant landship, deflecting bullets with his sword, and declaring "Enter the amazing Guy!" with a cheesy grin.
 A few moments later, he gets a secondary moment when he panics because Tear tries to shake his hand.

 Natalia is actually a perfect example of the importance of first impressions, as this establishing moment quite seriously misrepresents what her characterends up beingall about, but by the time she actually shows her true colours the damage may have already been done.

 Presea enters carrying a piece of Sacred Wood that Lloyd and Genis can't even lift.
 She answers every question in a monotonous robot voice.

-In Dead Space 3, Norton's first action was to have Carver break down Isaac's, take him hostage, and proceed to forced him to rescue Ellie.
+In Dead Space 3, Norton's first action was to have Carver take Isaac hostage and proceed to force him to rescue Ellie.
 He relays on Isaac's good nature and love of Ellie to do it.
 Of course, he "forgets" to mention he is dating Ellie.

 Tiny Tina is introduced singing a (heavily modified) nursery rhyme before blowing up a bandit with a stick of dynamite.

 Breath of Fire IV starts somewhat innocuously, but firmly establishes the otherwise taciturn Ryu as a hero by having him jump off a cliff without hesitation to rescue Nina, a girl he just met, after she falls.
 It also establishes him as a bit naive when he passes her on the way down because, hey, her wings aren't just for show, causing him to Face Fault.